PyMoDAQ/PyMoDAQ/docs/src/tutorials/pluginless_leco_communication.rst

 .. py:attribute:: sign_in
+   Communication flow: Actor → Coordinator

 Registers a LECO component with the coordinator.
-It is sent to ``receiver="COORDINATOR"`` and is the only message where communication is initiated by the device.
+It is sent to ``receiver="COORDINATOR"``.
 It sends the sign_in request and receive either a valid response or an error when the name is already taken.
+The coordinator retrieves the name from ``sender`` in the LECO protocol header.

 - Request: